First time tourist in London photographing Tower Bridge

 It does not get more central than this.
 The Londoner is located on Leicester Square.
 While Leicester Square itself can be over the top touristy, you’ll be within walking distance from many of the best London sights.
 The hotel offers modern and comfortable rooms that start at London-reasonable prices and go up to the slightly insane.
 An indoor pool and on-site restaurants and bars will help you unwind after your London sightseeing.

-Finding space for more than two travelers in London is hard.
-It’s an expensive city and lodging that can accommodate more than a couple isn’t available in high quantities.
+Finding space for a group in London is hard.
+It’s an expensive city and lodging that can accommodate more than a small family isn’t available in high quantities.

 I’ve rented flats through AirBnB before, with very mixed results.
-I don’t recommend that for your first visit to London because it’s very hard to find something central that isn’t either outrageously priced, further away than you realize, or giving scam vibes.
+I don’t recommend that for your first visit to London because it’s very hard to find something central that isn’t either outrageously priced or giving scam vibes.

 Citadines Trafalgar Square

 This apart-hotel offers studios, 1-bedroom, and 2-bedroom flats just down the road from Trafalgar Square.
-You’ll also have a kitchenette and small dining table in your flat, making it easy to have snacks or breakfast in.
+You’ll also have a kitchenette and small dining table in your flat if you’d prefer to have snacks or breakfast in.

 If your first trip to London is to celebrate something special, these luxury and unique options will give you something to remember.